About our Student and Academic Services

 We offer a full range of services at the Pipitea Campus where the majority of our team members are based, as well as customer services at the Kelburn Campus; please contact us for more information.

 Location and opening hours

-The Commerce Faculty Student and Academic Services office is located on Level 1 of the Railway West Wing at the Pipitea Campus.
+The Commerce Faculty Student and Academic Services office is located on the Ground floor of Rutherford House at the Pipitea Campus.
 Student enquiries should initially be directed to the counter located on the Ground Floor of Rutherford House.